MarioCode13/Django-To-Do-List/README.md

 ## Deployment
 Migrate and start the server using:\
-python manage.py migrate\
+-python manage.py migrate\
-manage.py runserver
+-manage.py runserver

 ## Built With
 * Python 3.7